-This latest draft reflects a number of existing programmes that are designed to include health and social care providers as active participants; together with a range of GP locality groups, and our voluntary and community sector as a whole.
-Our intention is to actively encourage our providers to take an active role in developing future plans.
+This first draft reflects a number of existing programmes that are designed to include health and social care providers as active participants; together with a range of GP locality groups, and our voluntary and community sector as a whole.
+Our intention is to encourage providers to take and active role in developing future plans.
+We have a major provider engagement event jointly with Castle Point and Rochford CCG planned for the end of January 2014.